sbocq/predicat/README.md

 ```

 Once it reaches the top-level, successes can be handled distinctly from failures
-using `cata-p` (aka catamorphism on proposition results, which is a
+using `cata-p` (aka catamorphism, which is a generalisation of fold on lists to
-generalisation of fold on lists to arbitrary data structures).
+arbitrary data structures).
 For example:

 ```clojure
 (cata-p ((p odd?)
 1)